 - You don’t own the land and cannot profit from the price increases of the land

-- It’s sometimes harder to apply for property loans
+- It’s generally harder to apply for property loans

-Other established real estate companies, such as Savills Asia, says that Tokyo’s residential market will remain stable, mainly due to urbanization.
-With increasingly more travellers and interest from foreigners, the markets continue to grow.
+Other renowned real estate companies like Savills Asia says that Tokyo’s residential market will remain stable, mainly due to urbanization.
+With increasingly more travelers and interest from foreigners, the markets continue to grow.

-Luxury condos become increasingly popular among high net worth individuals in Tokyo as well, and local developers focus more and more on this client segment.
+Luxury condos become increasingly popular among high net worth individuals in Tokyo and local developers focus more and more on this client segment.

-As mentioned, the buying process can be lengthy and includes a number of documents that will be prepared by either your agent or the seller.
+As mentioned, the buying process can be lengthy and involves different kinds of documents that will be prepared by either your agent or the seller.

 Below I’ve included some of the main steps involved when buying real estate in Japan.

 Handling all the paperwork involved can be a daunting task.
-Thus, the agent can help you with translations and to prepare documents needed for the transfer of the property.
+The agent can help you with translations and prepare documents needed for the transfer of the property.

-Once you find one, be sure to confirm that the agent has a good knowledge about the local market, neighbourhoods, and that he or she understands your needs.
+Once you find an agent that suits your needs, be sure to confirm that the agent has good knowledge about the local market, neighborhoods and that he or she understands your needs.

-The agent should have a well-rounded knowledge about: the different price levels in the area, how many properties that have been sold, how many vacant houses there are, just to name a few.
+The agent should have a well-rounded knowledge about the different price levels in the area, how many properties have been sold, how many vacant houses there are, just to name a few.